 H.B.
 33 requires this line item to be used to achieve the following goals: increase the number of low-income children, special needs children, and children with limited English proficiency participating in quality early learning and development programs; provide families with an easy-to-use tool for evaluating quality early learning programs; support early learning and development programs that achieve higher levels of quality; and provide incentives and supports to help programs implement continuous quality improvement systems.
-Funds for these activities are currently in Fund 5KTO line item 600696, under ODJFS.
-The FY 2023 estimated expenditure is \$20,060,186.
+Funds for these activities were previously in Fund 5KTO line item 600696, under ODJFS.
+The FY 2023 expenditure was \$19,756,803.
+The FY 2024 appropriation is 34.2% lower than the FY 2023 expenditure.